programmatoroSeduto/rt2_assignment_1/README.md

 	rosrun rt2_assignment1 go_to_point.py
 	```

-	This node implements a quite simple motion planning algorithm which enables the robot to reach a position plus head orientation always with a straight line.
-This functionality is implemented as ROS1 action server, hence it can be interrupted in any time using the cancellation.
+	This node implements a quite simple motion planning algorithm which enables the robot to reach a position plus head orientation always with a straight line (actually it is not exact: the algorithm applies a little of curve to correct a possible disalignment due to disturbances in the odometry ad in the motion).

+	This functionality has been implemented as a ROS1 action server, hence it can be interrupted in any time using the cancellation.
 In the previous version, this node was a simple service, hence not interruptible until the end of the mission.

-3. run the node `position_service.cpp`:
+3. time to launch the node the node `position_service.cpp`:

 	```bash
 	rosrun rt2_assignment1 position_service
 	```

-	This ROS1 service generates a position+orientation goal randomly within bounds attached to the service request.
+	This ROS1 quite simple service generates a position+orientation goal randomly within bounds attached to the service request.
 In this project, the only node using this service is `state_machine.cpp` which manages the working cycle of the robot.

 4. run the node `state_machine.cpp`: